jcjollant/gakneeboard/FunctionalTest.md

     * Enable then disable magnetic orientation
   * Edit mode
     * Pending Airport
-      * Skagit : Edit mode, Type BFI without selecting => Airport name should show below input field
+      * Raleigh : Edit mode, Type BFI without selecting => Airport name should show below input field
       * Toggle normal and back to edit => Should show Skagit with ryw 04-22 and 11-29
       * Pick 04-22 should work
     * Edit mode reverts on page change